bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Sjors Provoost: 01:48:04

-But so far it's just one giant blob of code and it is being organized better, but I think no matter how you do it, you also want to clean up the code in that giant blob or even in the consensus part of, however you want to define that, Even if we have a separate kernel, you know, that's being worked on, that kernel itself will have C++ code that we'll want to make maybe safer so it doesn't crash or so that it still compiles or so that it validates signatures three times faster.
+But so far it's just one giant blob of code and it is being organized better, but I think no matter how you do it, you also want to clean up the code in that giant blob or even in the consensus part of, however, you want to define that, Even if we have a separate kernel, you know, that's being worked on, that kernel itself will have C++ code that we'll want to make maybe safer so it doesn't crash or so that it still compiles or so that it validates signatures three times faster.
-Things like libsecp, sorry, libsecp256k1.
+Things like libsecp, sorry, `libsecp256k1`.
-That's a library and it's being maintained and it is extremely important and it actually gets-
+That's a library and it's being maintained and it is extremely important.

 NVK: 01:48:38

-Can you imagine if that was done inside core?
+Can you imagine if that was done inside Core?
 I think it was brilliant that they did it outside.

 Sjors Provoost: 01:48:42

-It's done outside core, but it is being updated to core.
+It's done outside Core, but it is being updated to Core.
 And that's a library that I don't know how to review it.
 It's super scary.

 NVK: 01:48:51

-I don't think there is more than 10 people in the world that can.
+I don't think there are more than 10 people in the world that can.

 Sjors Provoost: 01:48:55